-The COVID-19 pandemic has pressed businesses from all sides, unleashing a host of new immediate and long-term challenges—some existential.
+The pandemic has pressed businesses from all sides, unleashing a host of new immediate and long-term challenges—some existential.
 From maintaining business operations remotely to developing long-term continuity strategies, enterprises are laser-focused on recovering as quickly as possible.

 For CFOs, however, the rapid and unprecedented changes of 2020 have created what may seem like an impossible challenge: meeting the needs of a workforce that looks nothing like it before the pandemic.
 It’s kind of like building an airplane—while flying it at the same time.

 With 80% of CFOs reporting a decrease in revenues and/or profits amid the pandemic, it should come as no surprise that cost savings are a major priority for most finance executives.

 And with savings averaging $197,914 across businesses of all sizes, and revenue gains as high as $838,000, unified communications can play a major part in an organization’s post-COVID-19 future.

 One of the biggest changes we’ve seen this year was the rapid adoption of work from home policies—and the figures are nothing short of staggering.
 According to data from Nemertes Research, the percentage of employees working from home more than doubled during the pandemic.